Tech Talk: Priya Tripathy - How global connectivity creates client solutions that work

 I joined BBH in November 2006 as a developer on the Fund Accounting Systems team.
 Over the years, I’ve had the opportunity to help grow development teams across our global locations and take on increasing responsibility for our Fund Accounting and ETF technologies.
 In 2017, I was promoted to Managing Director, and in 2024 I stepped into my current role leading the Fund Services suite of applications.

 Today, I oversee the development of our Fund Accounting, ETF, Fund Administration, and Fund Transformation systems.
-During my 19 years at BBH, what’s mattered most has been working with talented teams to build platforms that address real client needs and move the business forward, while improving our technology in practical, meaningful ways.
+During my 19 years at BBH, what’s mattered most has been working with talented teams to build platforms that address specific, real-world client needs and move the business forward, while improving our technology in practical, value-driven ways.

 Getting meaningful data is often a key challenge for clients.
 How has your work helped?

-Getting meaningful data really is a common challenge for clients.
-The place we started was with a simple question: how do you bring data together in a consistent, practical way that helps clients move their business forward?
+Getting meaningful data really is a common challenge throughout the industry.
+The place we started with was with a simple question: how do you bring data together in a consistent, practical way that helps clients move their business forward?

-Most organisations have data spread across many different systems.
+Most organizations have data spread across many different systems, sources, and providers.
 When that’s the case, it’s hard to trust it, hard to access it, and even harder to use it well.
-With that in mind, my team stepped back and rethought how data could be brought into an application, organised consistently, and made available to the people who rely on it day to day.
+My team thinks a lot about how data can be brought into an application, organized consistently, and made available to the people who rely on it day to day.
+And that’s also something BBH is focused on helping our clients to achieve.

-A big part of the effort was also about reducing the friction involved in working with data.
-We didn’t want people to need deep technical expertise just to connect data, make changes, or support new ways of working.
-Those capabilities are built in, which makes the application easier to maintain, easier to extend, and more responsive as needs change, while keeping the data structured and well managed.
+A big part of our effort is about reducing the friction involved in working with data.
+We don’t want people to need deep technical expertise to connect data, make changes, or support new ways of working.
+We’ve worked to build those capabilities in, which makes applications easier to maintain, easier to extend, and more responsive as needs change, while keeping the data structured and well managed.

 Can you describe the impact building global relationships has had on your work?